-- 1 Students who have taken at least 9 credits or more of regular courses in a term and achieved excellent academic performance are considered for this scholarship. - 2 Regardless of the financial aid package received for the first term, non-sponsored students in the top 10% will be reviewed and be eligible to receive full scholarship for the following term. - 3 Candidates are selected for this scholarship based on their academic performance, existing financial aid, conduct as a member of the School community, and the School budget.
+- 1 Within the allocated amount of budget, students, who have taken at least 9 credits or more of regular courses in a term and achieved excellent academic performance, are considered for this scholarship. - 2 Regardless of the financial aid package received for the first term, non-sponsored students in the top 10% will be reviewed and be eligible to receive full scholarship for the following term. - 3 Candidates are selected for this scholarship based on their academic performance, existing financial aid, conduct as a member of the School community, and the School budget.